raul23/Darth-Vader-RPi/docs/README_docs.rst

 **NOTE:** the last command makes use of default values.
 See ``TODO`` on how to change these settings.

-Here is a video of what it looks like on a terminal when running the script ``start_dv`` on a computer instead of an RPi:
+Here is a video of what it looks like in a terminal when running the script ``start_dv`` on a computer instead of an RPi:

 .. raw:: html